hashicorp/vault-client-dotnet/docs/AuthApi.md

 <a name="kuberneteslistauthroles"></a>
 # **KubernetesListAuthRoles**

-> void KubernetesListAuthRoles (string kubernetesMountPath, TimeSpan? wrapTTL = null)
+> StandardListResponse KubernetesListAuthRoles (string kubernetesMountPath, TimeSpan? wrapTTL = null)

 Lists all the roles registered with the backend.